Tuning the Implicit Regularizer of Masked Diffusion Language Models: Enhancing Generalization via Insights from $k$-Parity: Signal-Rich Mask Sampling in Language Modeling

 The results, illustrated in \cref{fig:ar_loss_vs_t}, reveal a distinct U-shaped relationship between the masking interval and the final test loss.
 Please refer to \cref{app: whole test loss over time} for full loss vs time curves. \paragraph{Inefficiency at Extremes.}Models trained on intervals near the boundaries ($t \in [0, 0.1]$ or $t \in [0.9, 1.0]$) perform poorly, yielding test losses significantly worse than the baseline.
 This aligns with our theoretical insight: the signal would vanish if $t$ goes to the boundaries.

 \paragraph{Superiority of the Middle Range.}The dashed black line indicates the performance of the standard baseline ($t \sim \mathcal{U}[0,1]$), which yields a test loss of approximately $3.88$.
 Crucially, models trained exclusively within the middle intervals ($t \in [0.4, 0.5]$ or $[0.5, 0.6]$) achieve losses as low as $3.62$.
 This suggests that the standard practice of uniform sampling over $[0, 1]$ is suboptimal because it allocates significant computational budget to low-signal regimes.
-By restricting the diffusion schedule to the window where the signal-to-noise ratio is most informative, we can achieve superior generalization.
+By restricting the diffusion schedule to the window where the signal-to-noise ratio is most informative, we can achieve superior generalization. \cref{app: ngram model of optimal t} gives a theoretical derivation that predicts this optimum directly from corpus statistics.